Steward-Observatory-ETS/pubsubclient/README.md

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.

+**Note:** This fork of the upstream PubSubClient library adds support for binary Will messages and fixes several minor issues.

 ## Examples

 The library comes with a number of example sketches.
 See File > Examples > PubSubClient